yashthakur2211/CL-III/README.md

-# AI and ML Practicals
+# CI and DC Practicals

 This repository contains practical implementations for various concepts in Artificial Intelligence and Machine Learning.